DNA64/winclassic/README.md

 - Where is the Windows directory located?

-> The Windows directory is only visible when Windows (or DOSBox) is
+> The Windows directory may only be visible when Windows (or DOSBox) is
 > running on the system.
 Uninstalling DOSBox will not delete the Windows installation.

-You should be able to find it at the directory below (varies based on region):
+You should be able to find it at the directory below (varies based on system, region and configuration):

-    var/lib/hakchi/games/snes-usa/.storage/CLV-O-HNUZA/WINDOWS/
+    NAND: var/lib/hakchi/games/snes-usa/.storage/CLV-O-HNUZA/WINDOWS/
+    USB:  media/hakchi/games/snes-usa/000/CLV-O-HNUZA/WINDOWS/

 - When I sync the system using Hakchi2 CE my files aren't updated?